NWTB Explorer

 You can explore the new network from a few angles:

-- by maps (this one might break on phones or other less powerful devices—there’s a lot of math going on! the wards and routes pages have simpler maps)
+There are also a few experimental map visualizations.
+That page might break on phones or other less powerful devices—there’s a lot of math going on!
+The wards and routes pages have maps, too, that should work more broadly.

 Key terms